Niria Alicia Garcia: Run4Salmon

 Garcia began a virtual reality film project about these issues and the Run4Salmon journey in 2020 after receiving funding from the United Nations.
 The educational film aims to make the beauty and the fragility of the McCloud River ecosystem more accessible and immediate to those who can't experience it in person.

-With Run4Salmon, Garcia is also organizing a project intended to reintroduce winter-run Chinook salmon to the McCloud River, using genetically descended stock that had been shipped to the Rakaia River in New Zealand in the 1940s.
+The Run4Salmon helps spread awareness about the Winnemem Wintu Tribe's project to reintroduce winter-run Chinook salmon to the McCloud River, using genetically descended stock that had been shipped to the Rakaia River in New Zealand in the 1940s.
 The winter-run Chinook is nearly extinct after being cut off from its upstream spawning grounds by the construction of the Shasta Dam.
 The effort is being undertaken in coordination with the Ngai Tahu Maori, the United States Bureau of Reclamation and the National Oceanic and Atmospheric Administration.

 Awards and honors

 Garcia received the 2019 Emerging Leader award from environmental organization GreenLatinos.
 She was honored as one of the North American Association for Environmental Education's EE 30 Under 30.
 She was a member of the Women's Earth Alliance 2019 Grassroots Accelerator for Women Environmental Leaders.

 The United Nations Environment Programme named Garcia one of its Young Champions of the Earth in 2020.
 As part of that award, she received $10,000 in funding for her work in indigenous-led conservation as well as access to specialized training.